SumoLogic/sumologic-documentation/docs/manage/manage-subscription/create-manage-orgs-service-providers.md

 You can upgrade a trial org by editing the org and changing the Plan Type.
 When you upgrade a POV Trial org, if the org is in a different Sumo Logic deployment from the parent org, the Credits çalculator may add a deployment factor, which is a percentage upcharge that varies by deployment.

 The plan gets downgraded to [**Free** plan with limitations](/docs/manage/manage-subscription/cloud-flex-credits-accounts/#cloud-flex-credits---account-types) once the 45-day POV trial period is over.
-To prevent this from happening, Sumo Logic alerts you about the expiration date in two different places on the platform.
+To prevent this from happening, Sumo Logic provides indicators about the expiration date in two different places on the platform.

 :::info
 If your CSE POV trial plan is downgraded to the free plan, your CSE access will be disabled and your data will be erased after seven days.